philyboysmith/wsrt/content/collections/pages/home.md

       -
         id: lt72ulb3
         title: 'Our Projects'
-        text: "From hedge planting to sluice removal, citizen science to saving black poplars, restoring ancient channels to revitalising chalk streams, and inspiring kids to creating climate resilient playgrounds....there's a lot happening for our rivers!"
+        text: "From hedge planting to sluice removal, citizen science to saving black poplars, restoring ancient channels to revitalising chalk streams, inspiring kids to creating climate resilient playgrounds - there's a lot happening for our rivers!"
         type: card
         enabled: true
         image: volunteer_hedgerow_planting-liss/liss-nfm.jpeg
       -
         id: ltzve0b1
-        title: 'Latest news'
+        title: 'Latest News'
         type: card
         enabled: true
         image: trees_plants/dsc_0126.jpg
-        text: 'All the latest happenings from the world of WSRT.'
+        text: "Read all about the latest happenings from the world of WSRT.
+Find out what we've been upto recently and learn more about how you can get involved to help support our precious rivers and streams."
     type: cards
     enabled: true
 hero_image: hero/kingfisher-crop-2.jpg